 - Select a caregiver, if desired (persons under age 18 may have two caregivers)

 Veterans receiving care at a U.S. Department of Veterans Affairs (VA) Facility

 - Submit a copy of your DD-214 showing dates of service and character of service (type of discharge)

 - Provide a copy of your medical records from the VA facility for the last 12 months.

 - Complete the Attestation of Terminal Illness (page 6 of the application package).
 This form must be notarized.

-Persons whose diagnosis is no longer terminal after a period of six months and their designated caregiver may submit applications for a three-year registry identification card.
+Persons whose diagnosis is no longer terminal after a period of six months, and their caregivers, may submit an application for a one, two, or three-year registry identification card.

 Requesting an application for a Terminal Illness Registry Identification Card by mail:

 If you would like to receive an application for terminal illness in the mail, please provide the following information: